devfile/devworkspace-operator/authentication-schemas/README.md

 It's the mainly the same schema as Che Workspaces have difference here that DevWorkspace Operator should deploy additional component "AuthBridge" which will authorize requests and provide SSO.

+Cons:
+- everybody who is able to read DevWorkspace CR (or DevWorkspaceRouting CR) where jwtproxy is stoted - is able to access workspace, which mean we don't provide creator access only;

 # DevWorkspaces Servers Authentication with OpenID

 ![](openid-next.png)